acmhitkorg/automated-mailing-service/description.md

 9. The MongoDB connection is closed after the operation is complete.

-**Notes:**
+## Configuration:

-1. Ensure that the MongoDB URI provided in the code is valid and points to a database with the appropriate "Your_collection_name" collection containing recipient data.
+1. Ensure that the MongoDB URI provided in the code is valid and points to a database with the appropriate collection containing recipient data.
+Replace 'Your_collection_name' with the actual name of the collection.

+2. Open the `configure.js` file and fill in the required information:
+   - `mongodbURI`: Your MongoDB database URI.
+   - `gmailUser`: Your Gmail email address for sending emails.
+   - `gmailPass`: Your Gmail account password.

-2. Make sure to use a valid Gmail account with the correct credentials to authenticate with Nodemailer.
+3. Make sure to use a valid Gmail account with the correct credentials to authenticate with Nodemailer.

-3. The server currently listens on port 6000.
-If you want to use a different port, change the value of the port variable in the code.

-4. Handle potential security concerns before deploying the application to production, such as input validation, authentication, and proper error handling.

-5. This documentation assumes basic knowledge of Node.js, Express.js, and MongoDB.
-If you are not familiar with these technologies, consider referring to their official documentation for better understanding.

-6. The user must put in the required information  in the configure.js file before proceeding with the API.

-## Conclusion

-The Email Sender API provides a simple way to send emails to multiple recipients with optional attachments.
-It utilizes Node.js, Express.js, Nodemailer, and MongoDB to achieve this functionality.
-With this API, you can easily integrate email sending capabilities into your applications.
+4. The server